graphite-project/graphite-web/docs/config-local-settings.rst

 Database Configuration
 ----------------------
 The following configures the Django database settings.
 Graphite uses the database for storing user profiles, dashboards, and for the Events functionality.
-Graphite uses an Sqlite database file located at ``STORAGE_DIR/graphite.db`` by default.
+Graphite uses n Sqlite database file located at ``STORAGE_DIR/graphite.db`` by default.
 If running multiple Graphite-web instances, a database such as PostgreSQL or MySQL is required so that all instances may share the same data source.

 .. note ::
   As of Django 1.2, the database configuration is specified by the DATABASES